Volunteer Stream Monitoring Program

 - Throughout the monitoring period, groups are encouraged to monitor their site for the chemical parameters ten (10) times and Coliform bacteria three (3) times; groups are encouraged to survey the benthic macro invertebrates once a year (in July or August).

 - After each monitoring date, groups should submit their recorded data to Stormwater Division staff.
 Monitoring data is posted in a database available online to compare data with other Volunteer Stream Monitoring groups across Raleigh.

 Any pollution sources identified by the groups will promptly be investigated by City staff to ensure the pollution source is eliminated.

 Volunteer Orientation Workshops

 Workshop attendees are trained in the sampling procedures for collecting water quality data and performing benthic macro invertebrate surveys.
-After the workshop is complete, volunteers will work with Mac Smith to identify their monitoring locations and begin collecting data.
+After the workshop is complete, volunteers will work with Stormwater staff to identify their monitoring locations and begin collecting data.